MrGrappleMan/Fynelium/README.md

 Want mods only possible to use on Java?
 Use server software like FabricMC alongside mods like Lithium, GeyserMC and Floodgate to get started.

+### Running other Linux distributions

+Use tools like DistroShelf or BoxBuddy to get started with containers

+### Running Windows programs

+Although not providing a full fledged environment